 What happens when your customers are some of the hardest hit by the coronavirus restrictions?
 Gather resources, research, brainstorm, and change direction.
 Originally designed for employees in the manufacturing and construction industries, Preventure’s wearable devices use sports technology to assess risks of injury during manual handling tasks.
 As a result of the outbreak of COVID-19, rather than seek new injury prevention programs, its safety professionals shifted their focus somewhere new.

 Preventure is imminent to release another wearable device called Office Coach, designed for remote office workers.
 The device will use a back sensor and provide slouch, stretch, and step alerts to alleviate discomfort or pain caused by prolonged sitting.
 Not only have they designed a new product, but the team has also developed a ’Prevent Deconditioning’ YouTube video series featuring Australian sporting heroes.
 The fitness series aims to help workers reduce injury risk when they return to work through control and strength exercises.
-Introducing these innovative ideas has demonstrated the brand’s ability to adapt and create an emotional bond between the brand and its customers.
+Introducing these innovative ideas has demonstrated the brand’s ability to adapt.
+Creating an emotional bond between the brand and its customers.

 Northside Wines, VIC